-Detail Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £' 000 Impact on total net expenditure £'000 At the time of writing we have not identified any misstatements which impact on the Combined Authority's primary financial statements.
+Detail Comprehensive Income and Expenditure Statement £'000 Statement of Financial Position £' 000 Impact on total net expenditure £'000 At the time of writing we have not quantified any misstatements which impact on the Combined Authority's primary financial statements.
+However, we are still working on the emerging issues on pages 11 and 12.
 None.
 None.
 None.
 Overall impact £0 £0 £0